hemantksingh/messup-learn/fundamentals/web and apis/Rendering Patterns.md

 1. **Server-side rendering (SSR)**: The web server generates the HTML content of a web page on the server-side and sends it to the client's browser.
 This is a good choice for
    - faster initial page loads, because UI rendering is performed quickly on the server without the need to download a large JavaScript bundle.
 By providing a faster, more responsive experience, SSR can help to ensure that your website is accessible to a wider range of users, especially those with slower internet connections or older devices.
    - SEO, as the HTML is available to be crawled allowing search engines to index the webpage.
-   - accessibility or users with disabilities, as many assistive technologies, such as screen readers, rely on the HTML content of a page to provide information to users.
-With client-side rendering, the HTML content may not be fully generated until the JavaScript code has been executed, which can cause issues for users relying on assistive technologies.
+   - accessibility.
+Screen readers read the live DOM, so a client-rendered page is not inherently less accessible once it has rendered.
+The real CSR risk is that route changes happen without a page load, so the app must manage focus and announce the new page itself.
+SSR gets full-page navigation for free.
    - simplicity of website's codebase.
 By moving some of the rendering logic to the server, developers can often simplify the client-side code, making it easier to maintain and update state.
 This can lead to a more [stable and reliable website](https://www.timr.co/server-side-rendering-is-a-thiel-truth/), helping improve the user experience for all visitors.

+   SSR has costs too: every request spends server CPU, rendered pages have to be cached and then invalidated, and time to first byte grows with the work the server does.
 2. **Client-side rendering (CSR)**: In CSR, the client's browser first loads Javascript, any JSON and then generates the HTML content of a web page on the client-side using JavaScript.
    - Provides a fast and interactive user experience but can be slower for initial loading times and bad for SEO.
    - Typically suited for Single Page Applications (SPA) that require rich, interactive and complex interactions with extremely low latency. e.g. Figma or Google Docs.
 Such apps require only the necessary content to be loaded and rendered dynamically, **reducing the need for full page reloads**.
 3. **Static site generation (SSG)**: In SSG, the HTML content of a web page is generated at build time and served to the client as a static file.
-A static site generator tool like Jekyll, Hugo, or Gatsby.js is used to compile the website's content from data sources such as markdown files, JSON files, or CMS data.
+A static site generator tool like Jekyll, Hugo, Astro or Eleventy is used to compile the website's content from data sources such as markdown files, JSON files, or CMS data.
    - SSG pre-renders web pages at build time, there is no need to generate pages dynamically on the server or client-side, resulting in faster loading times and enhanced security but can be less flexible for dynamic content.
    - Suited for content that doesn't change frequently like blog posts, news articles or product details pages.